logo

 Overview

 Ausangate Trek 6 days.
 It is located in the Andes, in the southern part of the city of Cusco, in a section called the Vilcanota mountain range, which corresponds to the Cusco region in Peru.
-Its main peak is 6,372 meters above sea level with large spaces with green / blue light.
+Its main peak is 6,372 meters above sea level with large spaces with green/blue light.
 Ausangate Trek

 In the Inca mythology of this mountain and nearby lakes, among which Sibinacocha, the masculine energy that fertilizes Mother Earth Pachamama is born; After a long speech, the waters are lost in the unknown lands of the Amazon.
 They return in the form of rain and snow, to fill the lakes and glaciers every night.
 Converted into the river of stars or Wilkamayu known in the West as the Milky Way.
 Ausangate trek 6 days.
-The Chillca community consisting of shepherds of llamas and alpacas are the guardians of these natural landscapes and virgins, where you can walk through the mountains overnight in comfortable cabins and inns, among which is Machuracay Tambo, this ausangate trek 6 days.
+The Chillca community, consisting of shepherds of llamas and alpacas, are the guardians of these natural landscapes and virgins, where you can walk through the mountains overnight in comfortable cabins and inns, among which is Machuracay Tambo, on this Ausangate trek 6 days.
 It is a path called “Inca Trail of the Apu Ausangate”.

 GROUP SIZE: Please note that this is a private group trip.
-Because few people that make this kind of trip, we will be entirely at your disposal, we are responsible for our groups and our programs, we do not share with other travel agencies, we do not know what offer our trips are available all year round.
-Due to weather conditions, however the recommended period for this trek is from April to December.
+Because few people make this kind of trip, we will be entirely at your disposal, we are responsible for our groups and our programs, we do not share with other travel agencies, we do not know what offer our trips are available all year round.
+Due to weather conditions, however, the recommended period for this trek is from April to December.
 Ausangate Trek 6 Days.

 *Difficulty level depends very much on your fitness and acclimatization